 Astrological note: A dream of apathy often comes during tense transits of Saturn through the 6th or 12th house, during its aspects to the Sun, and in periods when Neptune touches your Mars.
 Capricorns, Pisces, and Leos recognize this dream with particular accuracy.
 If Saturn is now touching your Sun — the Shadow shows depletion, and the dream conveys this through a state in which even “I want” has disappeared from the vocabulary.

 You dream of an empty space: a white hall, a gray field, an empty street, an endless corridor without events.
-You walk, and nothing.
-In the body — a strange neutrality: not dull, not frightening; simply empty.
+You walk, and nothing happens.
+A strange neutrality fills the body: not dull, not frightening; simply empty.

-Your Guardian speaks with you here — the part that sees you have entered a phase where daytime noise has been cut, and now the quiet emptiness that was always there appears.
-It comes when you have come out of a great work, a great period, a great relationship — and a phase “between” has come, in which the old no longer holds your attention and the new has not yet appeared.
+In this corridor, your Guardian waits — the part that sees you have entered a phase where the daytime noise has been cut, and now the quiet emptiness that was always there is showing itself.
+The Guardian comes when you have come out of a great work, a great period, a great relationship, and a phase “between” has arrived, in which the old no longer holds your attention and the new has not yet appeared.
 The Guardian shows: this is not failure; this is a pause between chapters.

-If the emptiness is calm — this is a healthy “between,” and it’s worth not hurrying to fill.
-If it frightens — you are not used to being without busyness, and it’s worth gently learning to be in emptiness.
-If something small appears in the emptiness — this is the beginning of a new stage; it’s worth not trampling it with old habits.
-If you walk calmly and do not worry — a mature capacity to be in “nothing” is growing in you, and this is a precious resource.
+If the emptiness is calm, this is a healthy “between.”
+Do not hurry to fill it.
+If it frightens you, you are not used to being without busyness.
+Gently learn to be in emptiness.
+If something small appears in the emptiness, this is the beginning of a new stage.
+Do not trample it with old habits.
+If you walk calmly and do not worry, a mature capacity to be in “nothing” is growing in you — and this is a precious resource.

 Ask yourself: “Am I in a ‘phase between’ right now — after the completion of one thing and before the beginning of another — and can I allow myself not to fill this pause urgently, but give it its natural duration?”